pcfreak30/skyd/README.md

 Usage
 -----

 The majority of Skynet users don't need to interact with `skyd`.
-If you are a looking to get started using Skynet, we recommended heading over to our [Public Web Portal](https://siasky.net) and sign up for an account [here](https://account.siasky.net).
+If you are looking to get started using Skynet, we recommended heading over to our [Public Web Portal](https://siasky.net) and sign up for an account [here](https://account.siasky.net).
 For developers, check out our information on our [Developers page](https://siasky.net/developers).